-- 25. Some anti-takeover provisions of our charter documents may delay or prevent a takeover of our Company; - 26.
-We cannot guarantee that our share repurchase program will be utilized to the full value approved, or that it will enhance long-term stockholder value and repurchases we consummate could increase the volatility of the price of our common stock and could have a negative impact on our available cash balance; and - 27.
-Our failure to maintain compliance with The Nasdaq Stock Market's continued listing requirements could result in the delisting of our common stock.
+- 26. Some anti-takeover provisions of our charter documents may delay or prevent a takeover of our Company; and - 27.
+We cannot guarantee that our share repurchase program will be utilized to the full value approved, or that it will enhance long-term stockholder value and repurchases we consummate could increase the volatility of the price of our common stock and could have a negative impact on our available cash balance.